wasay8/emr-soap-note-generator/README.md

 ---

 ## Environment Variables

-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory and add your OpenAI API key:

 ```env
 OPENAI_API_KEY_2=your_openai_api_key